Hakkihan/NumberRecognition/README.md

 Python number recognition.
 Requires a test and training set and can identify numbers using the supervised learning.
 Method being used is gradient descent.
+PM for instructions on how to set up and utilise